 Please allow THC staff at least 30 days to review your submission.
 If staff determines that the property is eligible, the applicant will receive forms and instructions.
 This preliminary review is not binding — it merely facilitates requests and discourages the investment of time and money in properties that fall short of the federal criteria.
-For districts or multiple property nominations, THC staff will make a site visit.
+For districts or multiple property nominations, THC staff may schedule a site visit.

 2. Preparation of Draft Nomination

 Applicant prepares a fully documented and completed National Register Nomination Form filled out in accordance with NPS and THC guidelines and submits it to THC staff.
 Most nominations are prepared by private consultants hired either by individual property owners or by local governments or organizations.
 Some owners are interested in preparing their own nominations and are capable of doing so.
 The level of description, historical documentation, analysis, and writing in every nomination must meet accepted professional standards.
 The THC will not submit substandard nominations to the National Register, and staff cannot make major revisions or provide detailed critiques of inadequate nominations.

 Submissions must include both a hard copy and CD (Microsoft Word) version of the text, photo documentation consisting of color digital files (per THC guidelines), location map, site plan, floor plans where applicable, a bibliography and boundary description.
 The applicant must also provide the names and mailing addresses of property owners.

 3. Staff Review and Editing

 The THC’s National Register staff will review and process each nomination, and may edit them as well, but the applicant is responsible for extensive editing in response to THC comments and recommendations.
 Federal regulations allow staff up to 60 days to review and comment upon draft nominations.
 THC staff specifies any additional information or revisions needed to complete the nomination.

 4. Placing the Nomination on the State Board of Review Agenda